 Keto Trash Cookies

-The consistency of these cookies is spot on with the pork rinds giving a little crunch and the gelatin powder making them a little chewy.
+The consistency of these cookies is spot on, with the pork rinds giving a little crunch and the gelatin powder giving them a slight chewiness.

 I also added a couple of tablespoons of sugar-free maple syrup for flavor and for the added chewiness it provides.
 It’s something I experimented with when I made my keto chocolate chip cookies and found that it worked quite well.

-When it came to the nuts I chose, I went for a combination of pecan and pistachio.
-It’s what I had on hand plus I thought it would compliment the flavors well.
+When it came to the nuts I chose, I went for a combination of pecans and pistachios.
+It’s what I had on hand, plus I thought it would compliment the flavors nicely.

-I added both sugar-free chocolate chips and pieces of my favorite sugar-free chocolate bar for visual contrast and flavor but you can choose either or.
+I added both sugar-free chocolate chips and pieces of my favorite sugar-free chocolate bar for visual contrast and flavor, but you can choose either.

 Because I was looking for options that would give these trash can cookies an interesting texture, I used both coconut flakes and coconut chips.